Kieran Rayner & Gamal Khamis present:

 Whichever paths are picked, we guarantee a fulfilling and uplifting experience: an entertaining script connecting a rich selection of German and English songs, including Schubert, Robert and Clara Schumann, Ethel Smyth, Butterworth, and Finzi, alongside contemporary composers.

 We developed What If? with the support of Samling Institute for Young Artists and the Hugo Burge Foundation.
 It was selected for a highly-contested ‘Samling and Song’ residency, during which we worked intensively with actor and dramaturg James Garnon to sculpt the show into its final form.
 What If? promises a new art song experience: an exciting combination of traditional song recital and interactive storytelling.
+We worked with director Guido Martin-Brandis to create a truly unforgettable premiere at the Royal Over-Seas League, and now are collaborating with director Edwina Strobl to launch further performances in London theatres and beyond.

 This show has grown out of our partnership as an established song duo, Kieran’s experience as a writer, opera singer and actor, and Gamal’s work on recording projects which combine song and narrative.
 Together, we are creating a new way for audiences to experience the dramatic power of song.